Danyel2608/ProjectFinalPerpetual/Readme.md

 </p>
 <br>
 <h2>Start</h2>
-<p>In order to run the project we will need install <strong>React and NodeJs</strong>,React in frontend and NodeJs for backend, with the commands npm run dev in the Backend repository and npm start in React with the Frontend repository, we could now see the project.</p>
+<p>In order to run the project we will need install <strong>React and NodeJs</strong>,React in frontend and NodeJs for backend, with the commands npm run dev in the Backend repository and npm start in React with the Frontend repository, we could now see the project.</p><br>
+<p>For the backend, we will need the dependencies: bcrypt, cors, dotenv, express, jsonwebtoken, mongoose, nodemailer, and nodemon.</p>
 <br>
 <h2>Basic</h2>
 <p>I wanted to show how logins, users and dates are structured within my database.</p>